weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 | Hugo von Hofmannsthal    |    17 |             478 |                            28 |
 | Robert Musil             |     1 |              27 |                            27 |

-This shows very clearly in numbers that there have of course been authors who have made literary history with very few plays (sometimes only one).
-However, we must of course take this ranking with a grain of salt.
-We see that Georg Büchner is represented by only two works (namely "Leonce and Lena" and "Danton's Death").
-This is because the fragment "Woyzeck" has not yet been included in GerDraCor.
-That is, these results only make statements about the plays that are part of the corpus.
+On the one hand, authors who have become known primarily for just one or a few plays appear at the top (Karl Kraus, Wolfgang Borchert, Georg Büchner).
+However, we only looked for plays that are already represented in GerDraCor.
+In addition to Büchner's two plays "Leonce and Lena" and "Danton's Death", his famous fragment "Woyzeck" is missing, which limits the usefulness of the above table.
+All the results presented only make statements about the plays and authors currently contained in GerDraCor.